 - Some plans charge more fees than others so compare costs.
 Different 529 plans may have different costs and fees.
 The costs associated with your 529 plan will vary based on the provider and type of 529 plan you select.

 - Consider how you want to invest in each plan.
 Most 529 savings plans allow you to make additional contributions to your account whenever you like.
-Some plans may also feature low minimum contribution or payment requirements, for example, $15 a month.
-Before choosing a plan, review your plan’s payment requirements and choices.
-Some plans may charge you fees if you don’t meet certain requirements.
+Some plans may also require minimum contribution or monthly deposit requirements, for example, $15 a month.
+Before choosing a plan, review your plan's payment requirements and choices.
+Some plans may charge you fees if you don't meet certain requirements.

 - Explore whether your state offers additional benefits.
 Some states offer matching grants and scholarships to help eligible families maximize their monthly contributions to a 529 savings plan.
 For example, some states offer qualified families up to $500 a month in matching 529 savings plan contributions.
 Some states also offer tax advantages for residents.